PagerDuty/incident-response-docs/docs/during/during_an_incident.md

 1. Follow instructions from the Incident Commander.

-1. (After call ends) Follow the post-mortem progress, and update our status page with the external message once it is available.
+1. Once the call is over, you can start to follow the steps from [After an Incident](/after/after_an_incident.md).